vebrahimi1990/UNet_RCAN_Denoising/README.md

 # UNet_RCAN_Denoising
-UNet-RCAN is a two step prediction algorithm for denosing super-resolution imaging data.
+UNet-RCAN is a two step prediction algorithm for denosing super-resolution imaging data in Tensorflow 2.7.0 framework.

+# Architecture